ubergarm/RottenEconomy/README.md

 Rotten Economy: 7 Days To Fly
 ===
+The cataclysmic combination of self-inflicted environmental devestation and a global zombie pandemic prompted complete economic collapse!
+In a world where stonks went to zero and the earth's slowing orbit led to longer days than nights, can you survive and find your way in this Rotten Economy?!

-The wealthy elite escaped to Mars leaving you behind on a Zombie plagued Earth!
-Can you find your way through this rotten economy to survive and show those egomaniacs that we're all in this together!?!
+The wealthy elite escaped to their Martian utopian bunker leaving the rest of us behind on this shattered earth.
+Work together with your few remaining friends to launch into orbit and *remind* those egomaniacs that we're all in this together!!!

 Open video link below in new tab to watch the quick look!
 [![IMG_ALT](https://img.youtube.com/vi/eROl4nQ_mqw/0.jpg)](https://www.youtube.com/watch?v=eROl4nQ_mqw)